Home

 One day, little Marie was taken to Coney Island by her uncles, Charlie and Freddy Nowasky, and they rode on the Cyclone roller coaster.
 She related to her daughters years later that she was terrified and hated the experience.

-Sometime prior to 1935, Marie the mother married Richard Bolton, an elevator operator at Kings County Hospital.
-They rented an apartment at 608 Coney Island Avenue in Brooklyn for $35 per month ($665 in today's dollars).
+Marie and Richard rented an apartment at 608 Coney Island Avenue in Brooklyn for $35 per month ($665 in today's dollars).
+This was only a few blocks away from 941 Newkirk Avenue where Amelia Leier and her children had previously lived.
 On December 26, 1936, Elizabeth Marie Crowell was born.
 She lived for only two months, dying March 4, 1937 from bronchial pneumonia.
-Her death certificate states her mother was Marie Nowasky and her father Richard Crowell.
-Richard and Marie had another child, a son, Richard Bolton, Jr., born May of 1940.
+Why was the baby named Crowell?
+Her death certificate states her mother was Marie Nowasky and her father Richard Crowell, not Bolton.
+Why they did this is a mystery, but it may have been because they may not have been married.
+In October of 1937, seven months after the death of baby Elizabeth, they applied for a marriage license, but no record of an actual marriage can be found.
+The 1940 Federal Census lists them as married.

 In 1940, Barbara and her son Charles were living at 683 Coney Island Avenue, barely one block away from Richard and Marie.
 By this time, daughter Marie was 15 years old.
+They soon moved 2 blocks away to 44 Turner Place, then another block to 1023 Church Avenue.

-During her marriage to Charles, Marie gave birth to two sons, Norman Kaplan in 1943 and Robert Honore Kaplan in 1948.
-At some point, Marie and Charles divorced.
-Eventually, Marie moved back with her grandmother Barbara and her uncles, Charles and Fred at 683 Coney Island Avenue in Brooklyn.
+By 1950, Charles Kaplan and his little son Norman went to live with Charles' parents in Hempstead, Long Island.
+Charles was listed as separated from Marie and working as a "construction examiner".
+His father was a superintendent for the same company.
+Marie and baby Robert Kaplan moved back with her grandmother Barbara and her uncles, Charles and Fred Nowasky at 683 Coney Island Avenue in Brooklyn.
 Charles died in 1954, and Fred in January 1955, leaving Barbara and Marie living alone.

 Marie's mother, Marie Bolton, was now living at 8119 Glenwood Road in the Canarsie section of Brooklyn.
 On September 4, 1955, Barbara suffered an attack of some undefined illness.
 She went to live with Marie in Canarsie.

 Several months later, grandmother Barbara died at the home in Canarsie on January 24, 1956.
 She was 79 years old.
-She died a year after Fred.
-She is buried in Evergreens with her two sons.
+She died a year after her son Fred.
+She is buried in Evergreens Cemetery with her two sons.
 Their grave has the only headstone for the Leiers and Nowaskys in the cemetery.

 Daughter Marie, now married to Joe Guarino and going by the name Barbara, was an opera singer for the New Jersey State Opera Company.
-She and Joe had two children, Barbara Guarino born in 1956, and Josephine (Josie) Guarino in 1962.
+She and Joe had two children, Barbara Guarino born in March of 1956, and Josephine (Josie) Guarino in 1962.

+Marie died on January 24, 1966.
+She was 62 years old.
+She was buried next to Richard at Long Island National Cemetery.
 Marie (Barbara) Guarino died on June 24, 2016, at the age of 91.

 Line